Edward Warren Henck

 Edward put in a homestead claim for the eastern side of the section that stretches from 434 on the south to almost Longwood Hills Rd on the north, from Milwee Street on the west to 427 on the east.
 This was around 156 acres.
 His wife, Mary, purchased another 156 acres between 427 on the west to Grant Street on the east and from Georgia Ave on the north to 434 on the south.

 They built their permanent home in Longwood on Freeman Street.
-After the Great Freeze of 1894-1895, the Hencks essentially left town for two decades, staying mostly full-time in Boston.
-They came back in the teens to start promoting their town again.
-Mary died in 1926, after a long bout with sickness.
+After the Great Freeze of 1894-1895, the Hencks essentially left town for two decades, mainly staying full-time in Boston.
+They came back in the teens to start promoting their village again.
+Mary died in 1926 after a long bout with sickness.
 Edward followed her in death in 1930.

 The couple had no children and left their estate to their caretakers, the Hunt family.

 Edward Henck was a veteran of the Union Army in the Civil War.
-He is the last survivor who was in the Honor Guard at Abraham Lincoln’s funeral.
+He is the last survivor of the Honor Guard at Abraham Lincoln’s funeral.

 More Info: